 For Her Majesty the Queen's Diamond Jubilee we decided to make our own commemorative mugs.
 As we are aware that not everyone in the Club is a royalist, our hand-drawn silk-screened mugs are playful rather than po-facedly monarchist, channelling both Eric Ravilious and perhaps Ronald Searle.
 (Right-click on the image below to see a larger image.)
 The mugs are free to all Members while stocks last, though if you would like us to mail it to you there will be a delivery cost (£3 within the UK, more overseas).

 You can even purchase official, limited-edition New Sheridan Club rock (the confectionary, not just pieces of shale).
-We had this made up for our summer 2011 party "Kiss Me Quick!", a celebration of the great British seaside holiday.
+We had this made up for our "Kiss Me Quick!" party, a celebration of the great British seaside holiday.
 In keeping with tradition it is peppermint flavoured and has "New Sheridan Club" written through it (see photograph below).
 The silver stripe is actually metallic.
 Only a hundred sticks were ever made but we still have some left.
 These are 8" long and a hefty 1 1/8" wide (20.5 by 3cm) and are available at £3 each plus a quid postage (£2 for overseas delivery).
+UPDATE: Sorry the sticks of rock are all gone now.
+But I'm going to leave the picture up because I was quite pleased with them…

 ● Discounts: here are some of the special offers available to Members: